abdullahoguk/refresh-instagram-tokens/README.md

 - A token can't be refreshed if user changed password or revokes app's access.
 - You can see the output in actions tab to check if a token's refresh is failed and why.
 - If your repository is public, your tokens might be invalidated since Facebook partnered with Github on scanning program.
-You can get a message with someting like this.
+You can get a message with someting like this:
 ```
 Access token invalidation FYI
 This application has been identified as having access tokens associated with